billysc/ualerts-server/README.md

 ualerts
 =======

 A repository that contains all of the open-source UAlerts components.
+See [UAlerts] (http://ualerts.org) for more information about the UAlerts project.